Nicolasharibol/song_recommender_final/README.md

 3) Streamlit generated a local link (http://localhost:8501).
 By opening it in my browser, I easily accessed and interacted with the app, experiencing its features in real-time.

-Enjoy! 😎 and Thank you 🫶 .
+Enjoy! 😎 and Thank you.